 Navratri is my perhaps the favorite time of year for me.
 It rekindles loads of happy memories from my childhood.
-The place that I grew up in was a melting pot of many cultures of India and it was best exhibited during these nine days of festivities, ending with Vijayadashami or Dussehra.
+The place that I grew up in was a melting pot of many cultures of India and it was best exhibited during these ten days of festivities, ending with Vijayadashami or Dussehra.

 image source: dealsandyou.com